Brisbane River: Kangaroo Point Cliffs

 On the southern side of the river, opposite Gardens Point, are the Kangaroo Point Cliffs; made from Triassic aged volcanic rock of rhyolite composition called Brisbane tuff.
 The Kangaroo Point Cliffs were created by a quarrying operation that, according to Allan Cunninghams' Field Book, was underway prior to 1829 when he observed a "stone wharf presumably used for landing the blocks of stone ferried across the river for the construction of buildings in the settlement".
 This was in the vicinity of Edward Street ferry terminal.
-It was quarrying this volcanic rock that formed part of the hard labour undertaken by the convicts of the Moreton Bay Penal Settlement, which not only provided the convicts with the punishment of hard labour but also provided the settlement with a useful building material.
+Quarrying this volcanic rock formed part of the hard labour undertaken by the convicts of the Moreton Bay Penal Settlement, which not only provided the convicts with the punishment of hard labour but also provided the settlement with a useful building material.
 Many of the early buildings including the Commissariat Store, Brisbane were built by convicts using tuff from this quarry.
 After the penal settlement was closed, the Petrie family leased the cliffs and quarried the tuff for use in their construction projects, but ultimately quarrying this material became uneconomic without the free labour of the convicts.

 The volcanic rock Ignimbrite which formed the cliffs was deposited in the Triassic period about 220 million years ago.
 They currently form the banks of the Brisbane River.